Cs4K1Sr4C/OpeaniA.RPG/README.md

-# OpeaniA - RPG D&D game with AI (GPT-3) integration
+# OpeaniA - Multilingual RPG D&D game with AI (GPT-3) integration

 ## Accessibility and about the development